dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 This section describes the protocol for positionable streams.

-A stream position can be thought of as a natural number that indicates how many elements into the stream the stream’s current location is.
+A stream position can be thought of as a natural number that indicates how many elements into the stream the stream's current location is.
 However, it is not always the case that a single integer contains enough information to reposition a stream.
 Consider the case of an "uncompressing" file stream that requires additional state beyond simply